douglocke/mfc/README.md

 Thank you to Jessica & my children for your support, love, and patience.

-Thanks to my thesis advisor Alec Barrett.
-Also professors who gave me helpful advice and inspired me to do my best: Daniel Sauter, Aaron Hill, William Bevington, Richard The, Christian Swinehart.
+Thanks to my thesis advisor Alec Barrett, who gave insightful feedback and elevated my work.
+Also professors who also gave me helpful advice and inspired me to do my best: Daniel Sauter, Aaron Hill, William Bevington, Richard The, Christian Swinehart.
 And thank you to the many students who have joined me in this journey and shared your knowledge with me.

 # Design Process